MylesXP/Promotional-Email---Ray-Ban/README.md

 # Promotional-Email---Ray-Ban
-Mock Promotional Email for Ray - Ban, Design => HTML from a design I found online
+Mock Promotional Email for Ray-Ban, Design => HTML from a design I found online

 This HTML Email has been tested using Email on Acid and MailChimp in the following: